danielrw7/reactive_state/README.md

 Elixir library to manage reactive state by using GenServer processes to manage each piece of state and its relationships to other reactive processes

+> [!WARNING]
+> This library is a work in progress and is not production ready.

 ## Installation

 The package can be installed by adding `reactive_state` to your list of dependencies in `mix.exs`: